calebmosher/pkmngo/src/sections/advanced-gameplay.md

 | Hatch 10km egg | 1000 XP |
 | Gym Battle/Train | Varies |

 Beyond the aforementioned, items called **Lucky Eggs** can also be utilized.
 Contrary to their name, these items do not hatch anything, but instead will double *any* experience earned for the next 30 minutes after used.
-They're pretty rare to find at Pokestops, but can be bought at the Store for 80 coins (~$0.80).
+They're pretty rare to receive in-game, but can be bought at the Store for 80 coins (~$0.80).

 If you're looking for the **most effective way to earn XP quickly**, Lucky Eggs will be your best bet.
 Save up several low-cost evolution Pokemon like Pidgeys (12), Weedles (12), and Caterpies (12), or even Rattatas (25), Eevees (25), and Zubats (50) if you just have too many.
 Then, use a Lucky Egg and evolve as many as you can for the next 30 minutes.
 Pokemon evolutions give 500 XP, so 1000 XP each with the Lucky Egg.

-*Note: This XP strategy will only work once you've spent some time in the game.
+*Note: This XP strategy will only work after you've spent some time in the game.
 You'll need to have a lot of candy for any particular Pokemon to evolve many of them.
 If you're trying to plan out a maximum XP session, feel free to use the [Pidgey Calculator](http://pidgeycalc.com) created by Reddit user u/bchn.*

 ### Raise your Pokemon's CP